1-dayclair/dom-manipulation/README.md

-The intention behind this program is to click the button and discover what the individual letters in the alphabet may stand for.
+The following program is a witty, virtual, language, poem game.
+_Day